Section 16

 Animals Have Reason Just as Humans Have Reason

-The most obvious truth is that beasts are endowed with thought and reason as well as humans.
+The most obvious truth is that beasts have thought and reason just like humans.

-We are conscious that we are guided by reason and design in adapting means to ends.
+We are guided by reason and design in adapting means to ends.

 We do not ignorantly nor casually perform actions for: